-FY 2021 SNAP-Ed P&O Manual Updates.
+FY 2022 SNAP-Ed P&O Manual Updates.
 If there are changes to the Guidance or other SNAP-Ed regulations, MFF will update the P&O Manual to remain consistent with Federal SNAP-Ed requirements.
-Updated versions will be available at: snap-ed.michiganfitness.org/programming-operations-manual.
-Notification of changes will be made via the SNAP-Ed website and via email communication.
+Updated versions will be available at: <a href="mailto:snap-ed.michiganfitness.org/programming-ed.michigan